Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Introduction

 \section{Introduction}

-The well-known technique of {\it decomposition of the diagonal} (cf. Remark \ref{rdd} below) was introduced by Bloch and Srinivas in \cite{blosri} (whereas a rich collection of recent results related to this notion can be found in \cite{voibook}).
-Let us recall some easily formulated "motivic" results obtained via this method (and essentially established in \cite{vialmotab}).
-For simplicity, we will state them for motives and Chow groups with rational coefficients over a universal domain $k$ (though certain generalizations of these results are also available).
+The well-known technique of {\it decomposition of the diagonal} (cf. Remark \ref{rdd} below) was introduced by Bloch in \S1A of \cite{blect} (cf. also \cite{blosri}; a rich collection of recent results related to this notion can be found in \cite{voibook}).
+Let us recall some easily formulated motivic results obtained via this method (and essentially established in \cite{vialmotab}).
+For simplicity, we will state them for motives and Chow groups with rational coefficients over a universal domain $k$\footnote{See Definition \ref{dhcho}(\ref{idh5}) and Proposition \ref{ptestfi} below.} (though certain generalizations of these results are also available).